RBMHTechnology/eventuate/src/sphinx/architecture.rst

 Writes to a local event log are not coordinated with other locations.
 Without coordination, the strongest global ordering guarantee for a *replicated event log* is causal ordering which is tracked with :ref:`vector-clocks`.
 Events in a local event log have a total order that is location-specific but consistent with causal order at all locations.
 Relaxing the global ordering guarantee to causal ordering allows local event logs to remain available for writes during inter-location network partitions.

 :ref:`arch-fig1` shows a replicated event log with an acyclic replication network.
 Should location 1 become unavailable, locations 2 and 3 are partitioned and cannot continue to exchange events.
-To prevent that situation, a replicated event log may also have a cyclic replication network as shown in :ref:`arch-fig2` (see also :ref:`current-limitations`).
+To prevent that situation, a replicated event log may also have a cyclic replication network as shown in :ref:`arch-fig2`.

 .. _arch-fig2: